In the Chacra Suiza, we discussed the details of a biodigestor and saw a functioning system (20 years old!)

 Our Vision

 Simple, sustainable living not only provides for our basic needs (food, shelter, medicine, and clothing) but also encourages personal growth (mental, physical, and spiritual).
 It is a way to reclaim our personal independence and security.
-We cannot know freedom or happiness if we build our lives on a system of acquisition and accumulation, depending on outside industry and non-renewable resources for our livelihood.
+We cannot know freedom or happiness if we build our lives on a system of acquisition, accumulation and waste, depending on outside industry and non-renewable resources for our livelihood.
 If we are to have better lives and a better world for future generations, we can, should, and must take an active role in that revolution.
 We believe this is easily achievable through simple, natural means, respecting ourselves, the Earth, and her cycles.

 Those who come to Mama Roja are participants in a collaborative effort to promote sustainable practices, not just here but globally.
 Mama Roja is a place for shared learning, experimenting with new ideas, adding new tools to one's "personal toolbox", and exploring one's potential and creativity.
 By coming together with a positive, active awareness, we can both save and savor our world.